-For a wealth of flood information including contact details, in an easy to read A to Z style, please visit: A to Z of Flood Advice and contact information (updated 10th March)
+For an easy to read A to Z style guide of flood recovery advice please visit: A to Z of Flood Recovery Advice

 For the latest multi-agency community update please visit: http://somersetnewsroom.com/category/flooding-2/community-update/.

 Latest news and upcoming events:

 Moorland support centre: A representative from Sedgemoor will continue to be based in the Skanska portakabin (outside Moorland Village Hall) 11:00am to 02:00pm until the 17th April 2014.

 Whilst Sedgemoor staff have helped many residents with their enquiries over the previous weeks requests for advice and support have reduced dramatically in the last 10 days.
 After the 17th April residents can still contact Sedgemoor by calling local rate 01278 435435, emailing firstname.lastname@example.org or visiting our offices in King Square 8:45 to 05:00pm Monday to Friday.
 A wealth of support is also available from our Flood A to Z: A to Z of Flood Recovery Advice .
 Sedgemoor staff will also continue to attend the fortnightly drop-in surgeries at Canalside.

 Flood support and advice surgeries: The flood support surgery will be open at the Canalside, Huntworth every other Wednesday from 5:30 to 8:00pm.
 The next meeting will be the 23rd April.
 The events are a chance for people who have been affected by the flooding to meet and talk, and access a variety of agencies, which can offer advice and assistance regarding the aftermath of flooding, covering everything from insurance and grants to emotional support.